It’s been a long time coming.

 Apple and Mozilla announced in 2017 that their Safari and Firefox browsers, respectively, would say goodbye to third-party cookies.
 Apple now blocks first- and third-party cookies on Safari by default.
 Mozilla blocks third-party cookies by default and gives users control over the level of protection they prefer, with options to enable strict blocking or customized settings.

 Also keep in mind the app echo system.
-For example, in 2022, Apple required third-party apps running on their devices to obtain opt-in consent before they were allowed to track user activity on other companies’ apps and websites and launched a privacy feature in iOS14.5 called App Tracking Transparency Framework (ATT).
+For example, in 2022, Apple required third-party apps running on their devices to obtain opt-in consent before they were allowed to track user activity on other companies’ apps and websites by launching a privacy feature in iOS 14.5 called App Tracking Transparency Framework (ATT).
+This had huge monetary consequences for Meta and Snap.

 Safari's Intelligent Tracking Protection

 Apple’s web browser Safari introduced Intelligent Tracking Prevention (ITP) in June 2017.
-This means that ITP became a feature of Safari’s WebKit browser engine, which was designed to limit cross-site tracking by restricting the use of cookies and (as of lately) all browser storage.
+This means that ITP became a feature of Safari’s WebKit browser engine.
+The ITP was designed to limit cross-site tracking by restricting the use of cookies and (as of lately) limiting all browser storage.

 The impact of ITP extended across the market, particularly because Apple mandates that all web browsers on iOS use WebKit as their underlying browser engine.
 This requirement means that ITP’s tracking limitations affect not only Safari but also other browsers running on iOS devices, including Chrome for iOS, Firefox for iOS, Microsoft Edge for iOS, and Opera for iOS.**